-Responsibilities often overlap between regional HR leaders so how do you align the direction and purpose of these senior positions?
+With responsibilities often overlapping between regional HR leaders, what steps can be taken to align the direction and purpose of these senior positions?

 This is the view of Peter Szilagyi, HR business leader at Rio Tinto, who says that this ambiguity can lead to problems of accountability and direction within a firm.

 “HR strategy planning and execution can vary between regional leaders depending on their starting point,” he said.
 “That starting point could be partnering with the business, supporting HR shared service delivery, or leading centre of excellence (COE) functions.”

 Most large businesses will have some version of these roles, he added.
 The responsibilities of each of these can often be quite similar which leads to an overlap or divergence in actions.
 This is especially true when teams are not co-located, he stressed.